-During the past number of years in my church body, The Lutheran Church – Missouri Synod, and in most other churches, we’ve seen less and less candidates pursue vocations in ministry.
+During the past number of years in the church body of which I am a member, The Lutheran Church – Missouri Synod, (and in most other churches), we’ve seen less and less candidates pursue vocations in ministry.
 This is true of pastors, teachers, Directors of Christian Education (DCEs), and other church work vocations.

 Adding to this situation, the number of church workers who are retiring or soon to retire is skyrocketing.
 Many calls for commissioned workers (DCEs, etc.) go unfilled.
 Many churches are experiencing long vacancies without a pastor.
 This includes churches both large and small, urban and rural.
 These vacancies take a toll on our churches and schools and youth groups.

-I could go on and on, and if I were more ambitious, I could pepper this post with stats that illustrate the trend toward empty pulpits.
+If I were more ambitious, I could pepper this post with stats that illustrate the trend toward empty pews and pulpits.
 Instead, I just want to ask, what are we doing about this on the local level?

-Rather than waiting for some top-down solution, a sweeping recruitment strategy from the Synod or from your regional or national church leadership, what can you do?
+Rather than waiting for some top-down solution, a sweeping recruitment strategy from your regional or national church leadership, what can you do?

 Here are just a few thoughts:

-- Begin with Jesus’ order: “When He saw the crowds, He had compassion for them, because they were harassed and helpless, like sheep without a shepherd.
+- Begin with Jesus’ mandate: “When He saw the crowds, He had compassion for them, because they were harassed and helpless, like sheep without a shepherd.
 Then He said to his disciples, ‘The harvest is plentiful, but the laborers are few; therefore pray earnestly to the Lord of the harvest to send out laborers into His harvest.’”
-(Matthew 9:36-38) Jesus Himself tells His people to pray for more workers for His kingdom.
-Think about specific people who might pursue a church work vocation and pray for them.
-Pray for those who are preparing for the ministry at our Concordia universities and seminaries.
+(Matthew 9:36-38) Jesus Himself tells His people to pray for more workers for His kingdom!
+So think about specific people who might pursue a church work vocation and pray for them.
+Pray for those who are preparing for the ministry at our Concordia universities and seminaries and at other Christian colleges.
 Pray for the laborers the Lord has given to serve in your church and school and community.